 The consumer price index (CPI) in 2011 was 99.3. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 1.65% per year.
-Prices in 2017 are 10.2% higher than prices in 2011.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 1.65% per year.
+Prices in 2018 are 12.2% higher than prices in 2011.

 |CPI in 2011||99.3|